marklinkii/Mountain-Paths/README.md

 ## Mountain-Paths

-This program reads a file of elevation data and outputs an image with the shortest path from one side to the other.
+This program reads a file of elevation data and outputs a ppm file with the shortest path from one side to the other.
+The ppm file can then be converted into a jpg for viewing the paths.

 Inputs are image size (rows then columns in pixels) and data file name.